Returning Nexatonix: The Christmas Edition!

-Nexatonix is a *new*, specialist vocal ensemble that will run in conjunction with Nexus BYT Unmasked 2017.
 Nexatonix aims to make beautiful music using some of the beautiful young voices of Nexus BYT, whilst also building skills in music reading and musicianship.
 We want to make something really special that showcases a selection of our best singers.
+Nexatonix is a vocal ensemble that will run in conjunction with Nexus Unmasked.

 Auditions for Nexatonix:

-Participation in Nexatonix will be by audition only, and these auditions will take place at the first Nexus Unmasked on October 13th.
-Sign ups for the auditions will be at the sign in table on the 13th and will take place in 10 minute intervals throughout the night.
+During Nexus Unmasked on October 19th.
+Sign ups for the auditions will be at the sign in table.
+Auditions will take place in 10 minute intervals throughout the night.

 Who will get to be in Nexatonix?

-Between 8 and 12 singers will be selected to participate in the first series of Nexatonix/Unmasked workshops, and the singers will be selected according to a few important criteria:
+Between 8 and 12 singers will be selected to participate in the Christmas Edition of Nexatonix workshops, and the singers will be selected according to:

 Audition Material – Please read this carefully!